 Performance Not Met: Primary lung carcinoma resection report does not document pT category, pN category and for Non- small Cell Lung Cancer, Histologic Type (Squamous Cell Carcinoma, Adenocarcinoma) (G9425)

 The TNM staging revisions (AJCC 7th edition) became effective for all new cases diagnosed after January 1, 2010.
 The new staging system is applicable to both NSCLC and, for the first time, small cell lung cancer (SCLC).
 There are significant changes in staging, particularly in T3 for NSCLC.
-For these reasons, we believe a gap exists in the appropriate and consistent use of the new pT standards for lung cancer.
-(CAP Performance Measures Working Group)
+These updates were maintained in the AJCC 8th edition (2018).
+Recent evidence suggests that significant variability still exists among clinicians with respect to staging practices (Turner, SR 2018)

 Clinical Recommendation Statements